THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 4. Delegated powers.
 This is the idea that all power resides with the Citizens of the United States.
 It is a shared sovereignty.

 This is the opposite of most nations!
-In these nations, power and authority resides in the government, not in the people.
+In these nations, power and authority reside in the government, not in the people.
 The government is sovereign, not the people.

 The US national and state constitutions include provisions to delegate, meaning to shift, a few powers to the central government and a few to the state and local governments.

 Money.
-In the Articles, gold was the currency of the United States.
+In the Articles, gold is the currency of the United States.
 There was also a warning to the people to watch the price of gold.
-If the price of gold started to rise, it meant that something was wrong in the government.
+If the price of gold started to rise, it means that something is wrong in the government.
 The discussion of gold was one of the best parts of the Articles.

 In the new Constitution, this discussion was removed and replaced by the erroneous statement that both gold and silver are the currency of the United States.